 A bucket list worthy attraction is just an hour away

 In addition to the many wonderful activities & attractions in the Pagosa Springs area, Durango is just an hour’s drive away.
 While you are here, you absolutely must plan for a ride on the gorgeous Durango-Silverton Narrow Gauge Railroad.
 This is without a doubt the most stunningly beautiful train ride you will ever take in your life.
-Plan your visit in the fall and you will be treated to the same wonderful views plus the most amazing golden foliage.
+Plan your visit in the fall and you will be treated to the same wonderful views plus amazing golden foliage.
 This is a half-full day activity, so be sure to make reservations in advance and block out at least half a day -trust me, it’s well worth it!

 A few pics from a fall ride – take a look at the post above to see more!

 If your visit happens to fall during the winter, you still have plenty of opportunity for outdoor fun.
-Both Pagosa and Durango offer lots of ways to have fun during the cold snowy months.
+Both Pagosa and Durango offer lots of opportunity to have fun during the cold snowy months.
 First off, the hot springs are even better during the cold winter season with the spectacular snowy setting.
-Dog sledding, ice skating, hikes to frozen waterfalls, sleigh rides, cross country skiing & snowshoeing, and ice fishing are some fun ways to past a winter’s day.
+Dog sledding, ice skating, hikes to frozen waterfalls, sleigh rides, cross country skiing & snowshoeing, and ice fishing are some fun ways to pass a winter’s day.
 Wolf Creek Ski Area is just over 20 miles away and known for having “the most snow in Colorado” as the resort sees over 400 inches of non manmade snow per season!
 Here are 10 more ways to enjoy the winter season in Pagosa.

 Overall, there’s lot to do in both Pagosa and Durango year-round.
 I recommend combining activities in both areas to enjoy the best-of-the-best available in Southern Colorado.
-One thing’s for sure -a visit to the hot springs, a hike within the San Juan National Forest, and a ride on the enchanting Durango Silverton railroad should definitely top your must-do list while vacationing in the Four Corners.
+One thing’s for sure -a visit to the hot springs, a hike within the San Juan National Forest, and a ride on the enchanting Durango Silverton Railroad should definitely top your must-do list while vacationing in the Four Corners.